 - existing photography hobby (..trust me, it’s pretty handy :)

-- print and frame your work – If you don’t do your own framing, find a local frame shop and get the most basic frame style you can (i.e. – black metal, white mat, plain or non-glare glass).
+- print and frame your work – If you don’t do your own framing, find a frame shop and get the most basic frame style you can (i.e. – black metal, white mat, plain or non-glare glass).
 At the minimum, you will need one copy of each item you are selling.
 But when you sell something, you don’t want to leave a gaping hole in your booth, so you should print and bring duplicates.
 Then you’ll need to carry them.
 (Remember, each frame contains a sheet of glass.)

 - ..UPDATE: To heck with all that glass!
 The new hotness is canvas gallery wraps!
 See mpix.com or redipix.com The even-newer hotness is metal.
 (But be mindful of just hopping on a bandwagon just because that’s what everybody else is doing.
 Do what is right for your specific work.)

 - Clearbags for protecting the matted prints